hyperledger/iroha-2-docs/src/guide/rust/4-register-account.md

 };
 ```

 Second, you should provide the account with a public key.
 It is tempting to generate both it and the private key at this time, but it isn't the brightest idea.
-Remember*,* that _the late_bunny_ trusts _you, alice@wonderland,_ to create an account for them in the domain _looking_glass, **but doesn't want you to have access to that account after creation**._ If you gave _late_bunny_ a key that you generated yourself, how would they know if you don't have a copy of their private key? **Instead, the best way is to **ask\*\* _late_bunny_ to generate a new key-pair, and give you the public half of it.
+Remember, that _the late_bunny_ trusts _you, alice@wonderland,_ to create an account for them in the domain _looking_glass, **but doesn't want you to have access to that account after creation**._ If you gave _late_bunny_ a key that you generated yourself, how would they know if you don't have a copy of their private key?
+Instead, the best way is to **ask** _late_bunny_ to generate a new key-pair, and give you the public half of it.

 ```rust
 let key: PublicKey = get_key_from_late_bunny();